nicholaswmin/fsm/README.md

   }
 }

 const turnstile = new Turnstile()

 // ... does EventEmitter things

 turnstile.emit('foo', 'bar')

-// ... does FSM things
+// ... also does FSM things

 turnstile.coin()